New Comprehensive Immigration Bill Proposed by Biden Administration

 - Immigrants who are current on their taxes and pass certain criminal and national security background checks to apply for permanent status.

 - It will allow current undocumented immigrants to apply for a green card after 5 years.

-- It will allow immigrants to apply for citizenship after 3 additional years.
+- It will allow immigrants to apply for a naturalization process for citizenship after 3 additional years.